Seagull intersection

-A seagull intersection or continuous green T-intersection (also known as a turbo-T (in Florida) or High-T intersection (in Nevada and Utah)) is a type of three-way road intersection, usually used on high traffic volume roads and dual carriageways.
+A seagull intersection or continuous green T-intersection (also called a turbo-T (in Florida) or High-T intersection (in Nevada and Utah)) is a type of three-way road intersection, typically used on high traffic volume roads and dual carriageways.
 This form of intersection is popular in Australia and New Zealand, and sometimes used in the United States and other countries.